 3 – A hit/damage to the central nervous system

 4 – Mental surrender (the threat gives up)

 In Kyle’s decades of experience in law enforcement, caliber doesn’t matter much in 2 of the above circumstances, and the other 2 conditions favor .45 caliber.
-Kyle states that, “The caliber doesn’t matter much with a direct hit to the brain or spinal cord, or when the threat surrenders (options 3 & 4).
-The larger caliber is definitely an advantage though when it comes to #1 – damage to the skeletal system and #2 – blood loss.
+Kyle states, “The caliber doesn’t matter much with a direct hit to the brain or spinal cord, or when the threat surrenders (options 3 & 4).
+The larger caliber is definitely an advantage though when it comes to #1 – damage to the skeletal system and #2 – blood loss.”

-Kyle, who is very [over-]analytical, also considers “power factor” when comparing the 9mm and .45 – but that’s another blog entirely.
+Kyle, who is very [over-]analytical, also considers “power factor” when comparing the 9mm and .45 – but that’s another article entirely.
+Stay tuned…

 Pick One and Practice

-And as you read above, even our Team Springfield SMEs don’t agree on caliber… but they do agree on this:
+And as you read above, even our Team Springfield SMEs don’t agree on the .45 vs. 9mm caliber argument… but they do agree on this:

 Whichever caliber you choose, put some rounds downrange, shoot a lot of them actually, and make sure you train on a regular basis.
 Become proficient with your caliber of choice, because that is the best way to maximize the effect of any firearm that you carry for self-defense.

 Editor’s Note: Be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in!